State of Emergency 2

 State of Emergency 2 is a 2006 third-person shooter video game developed by DC Studios and released exclusively for the PlayStation 2.
-Versions for the PlayStation Portable, Xbox, and Microsoft Windows were set for release, but were cancelled.
+Versions for the PlayStation Portable, Xbox, and Windows were set for release, but were cancelled.
 It is the sequel to 2002's State of Emergency and takes place four years after the first game.
 It features more game modes and an enhanced engine.
 State of Emergency 2 was being developed by VIS Entertainment for Rockstar Games, but the title was continued by SouthPeak Interactive with developer DC Studios.

 Reception

 The game received "unfavorable" reviews according to video game review aggregator website Metacritic.